 Oumou Sangaré has focused on issues of justice and injustice as a woman from Mali.
 “Her career and her recordings remained branded by these two salient dimensions: being a woman and coming from a social background that made her singularly sensitive to all forms of injustice.” “. . . the Malian artist has confronted kings and defied her country’s restrictive standards for women.” “‘I sing for women's rights!’ she cries in French before expounding in song, and in her native Bambara, on the injustices of life in West Africa: polygamy, arranged marriages, the price of a bride, the taboo of childlessness.”
 Here are links to a documentary film, an interview, and her releases.

 Antonín Dvořák, Symphony No. 7 in D minor, Op.
 70, B. 141 (1885) (approx. 36-38’), is “characteristic for its dramatic expression and sombre atmosphere of grave uncertainty and obstinate defiance.”
 “Culture wars, political dysfunction and rising ethnic tensions—these were the problems that plagued Austria-Hungary in the 1880s, and the Czech composer Antonín Dvořák would be caught in the cross-hairs.”
 “The genesis of the Seventh Symphony came to Dvořák in the Prague train station where his fellow countrymen were arriving in preparation for a concert at the National Theatre to benefit political struggles: 'The first subject of my new symphony flashed in to my mind on the arrival of the festive train bringing our countrymen from Pest.'” “'My new symphony,' Dvořák wrote to a friend during the creative period of 1884, 'must be such as to make a stir in the world.'”
-Great recorded performances are conducted by Talich in 1938, Szell in 1960, Kubelik in 1971, Neumann in 1981, Païta in 1982, Marriner in 1985, Dohnányi in 1985, Sawallisch in 1990, Iván Fischer in 2010, and Bělohlávek in 2014.
+Great recorded performances are conducted by Talich in 1938, Szell in 1960, Kubelik in 1971, Neumann in 1981, Païta in 1982, Marriner in 1985, Dohnányi in 1985, Sawallisch in 1990, Iván Fischer in 2010, Bělohlávek in 2014, and Bychkov in 2024.

 Dmitri Shostakovich, Symphony No. 7 in C Major, Op.
 60, “Leningrad” (1941) (approx. 75-85’), is a musical commentary on Stalin, as well as Hitler: “In Soviet Russia, where life was a challenge to begin with, survival during World War II became precarious.
 Composers were enlisted to produce propagandistic pieces to support the Soviet efforts in the Great Patriotic War, as it was generally known there.
 While the hostilities were going on, Dmitri Shostakovich created two, and perhaps three, ‘war symphonies’ that related directly to the experience of Soviet citizens.
 The first of them was his Seventh, the Leningrad Symphony.”
 “According to an interview with Flora Litvinova, the composer’s friend and neighbor in Kuibyshev, in Elizabeth Wilson’s Shostakovich: A Life Remembered, Shostakovich conceived the 'Leningrad' as a work about the struggle against fascism, but not just in its Nazi form. '"National Socialism is not the only form of fascism; this music is about all forms of terror, slavery, and bondage of the spirit.”
 Later on, when Dmitri Dmitriyevich got used to me and started to trust me, he told me straight out that the Seventh Symphony, and for that matter the Fifth as well, were not just about fascism, but about our system, or any form of totalitarian regime.'”
 “Stalin’s grip on power was sustained by the fact that nobody dared speak their mind – not even to their wives or brothers.
 It was a terror of silence.”
 Top performances are conducted by Toscanini in 1942, Bernstein in 1988 ***, Maxim Shostakovich in 1993, Temirkanov in 1995, Caetani in 2003, Masur in 2005, Gergiev in 2012, Vasily Petrenko in 2013, and Paavo Järvi in 2015.